Free Budapest Walking Tour by JetSettingFools.com

 Column in Holy Trinity Square Budapest, Hungary

-At the end of colorful Tarnok is Trinity Square.
-The ornate Holy Trinity Column, which dates to the early 1700s, stands in the center of the square and was originally built to ward off the Black Plague.
-When the disease returned just three short years later, it was determined that a bigger and better plague column was necessary…and the plague passed.
+The ornate Holy Trinity Column, which dates to the early 1700s, stands at the center and was originally built to ward off the Black Plague.

 Matthias Church